How to keep dogs off the couch and keep your furniture fresh

 If your chosen parasite prevention method is to use one of the best flea collars for dogs, then using a shock collar could cause your pup to refuse to wear it because they’ve associated collars with something unpleasant.

-Remember, positive reinforcement in the form of treats and praise is a much easier and more pleasant way to train your dog.
+Remember, positive reinforcement for dogs in the form of treats and praise is a much easier and more pleasant way to train your dog.
 Like us, our canine companions learn best when we reward them for good behavior instead of punishing them for bad behavior.

 How to keep your dog off your bed